antonev/django-handlers/docs/index.rst

 This library makes it possible to have many views associated with one URL (separate view for each
 HTTP method).
-It can be used for creation of REST APIs or just for simplification of views in Django app.
+It can be used for creation of REST APIs or just for simplification of views in a Django application.

 So, instead of writing this::